Home | Attorney’s Fees

-- Financial resources of the parties.
-While not the only consideration, this is probably the most significant consideration when determining if attorney’s fees should be awarded.
+- Financial resources of the parties: This is probably the most significant consideration when determining if attorney’s fees should be awarded.
 The court examines the financial resources of both the party requesting fees and the resources of the party against whom the fees are sought.
 This is more than a simple look at the income of the parties.
-One party may be found to not have much present income but have significant assets (such as real estate, valuable collectors’ items, etc.).
-In such a case, a court may find that an award of attorney’s fees is not appropriate.

-- Scope, history and duration of the proceedings.
-It may be the case that one party began a proceeding that was limited in nature (such as establishing a child support amount), but now the proceeding is encompassing a myriad of issues and has dragged on for several months.
-In such a case, a party who may have initially been able to afford competent legal counsel may find the bill much more difficult to pay.
-In such a case, the court may find an award of attorney’s fees appropriate.
+- Scope, history and duration of the proceedings: The court may find an award of attorney’s fees appropriate where one party began a proceeding that was limited in nature (such as establishing a child support amount), but now the proceeding develops into a complex and highly litigious case.
+In such a case, a party who may have initially been able to afford competent legal counsel now may not be able to afford the lengthy litigation.
+A court may find that the party frivolously extending the duration of the court proceedings pay the other party’s attorney’s fees.

 - Merits of the parties’ positions.
 If it appears to the court that one party is acting in such a way as to harass the other party or to stall the proceedings, the court may take this into consideration.
-In both cases, the party being harassed or the party that is not stalling will necessarily incur legal fees in defending him or herself.
-The court may find that fairness and justice support an award of reasonable attorney’s fees, both as a means of reimbursing a party for needless litigation and as a means of punishing or deterring a party from bringing meritless proceedings.
+The party being harassed or the party that is not stalling will necessarily incur legal fees in defending him or herself.
+The court may find that fairness and justice support an award of reasonable attorney’s fees paid to the innocent party, both as a means of reimbursing a party for needless litigation and as a means of deterring a party from bringing meritless proceedings.

 - An actual need for the award.
 A minority of Florida courts may award attorney’s fees if they find there is a relative need.
 That is, where one party is in an inferior financial position compared to the other spouse.
 The majority of courts, however, look for the party requesting the fees to have a demonstrable and actual need for the fees.